Hancoson/react-mobx-demo/README.md

 ## How to use Mobx

-You can add the `transform-decorators-legacy` yourself in `node_modules/react-scripts/config/babel.dev.js`,like this:
+You can add the `transform-decorators-legacy` yourself in `node_modules/react-scripts/config/babel.dev.js` and `babel.prod.js`,like this:

 - add this code into `presets`: